Azure/Mission-Critical-Online/docs/reference-implementation/OpProcedures-Operational-Procedures.md

 # Operational Procedures

-While the reference implementation of AlwaysOn only serves as a demonstration and thus is not really run in production, there are a couple of operational procedures that are lined out in this article, which are still relevant.
+While the reference implementation of Azure Mission-Critical only serves as a demonstration and thus is not really run in production, there are a couple of operational procedures that are lined out in this article, which are still relevant.

 - [General debugging / issue investigation](#general-debugging--issue-investigation)
 - [Transient Pipeline Failures](#transient-pipeline-failures)